 The following list of scholarly resources explore unconscious gender bias in both academic and professional settings.
-Unless otherwise indicated, each article and book listed is available through Michigan Tech's J.R.
-Van Pelt and John and Ruann Opie Library, with valid ISO login.
-These resources complement and extend the diversity literacy training provided by Michgan Tech through the Diversity Literacy Workshop.
+Unless otherwise indicated, each article and book listed is available through Michigan Tech's Van Pelt and Opie Library, with valid ISO login.
+These resources complement and extend the diversity literacy training provided by Michigan Tech through the Diversity Literacy Workshop.

 - Academic Careers and Gender Equity: Lessons Learned from MIT